Ericsson/CodeCheckerEclipsePlugin/readme.md

 #### 1. Setup Perspective
 In Eclipse, select Window, Perspectives, and activate the CodeChecker perspective.
 Alternatively, you can manually add the two windows under the CodeChecker category into any perspective, using the Window - Views menu.
+__Make sure to check if CDT is installed properly if you do not see the CodeChecker perspective on the list!__

 ![Window->Perspective->Open Perspective->Other](docs/allperspective.png)